udacity/create-your-own-adventure/english/marshmallow.md

 The next thing you know, you're up all night in Croatia mixing a new playlist

 You remember the story of a [robot](happy-robot/happy-robot.md).

+You go ahead and decide that this would be a good time to play some golf [who-I-golf-with] (Golf)